Remodeling Wilmette: A 10+ Year Conservation of a Significant Property

-This grand, neoclassical home, circa 1893, was one of the first residences constructed in Wilmette and the oldest surviving home in the neighborhood.
-We were lucky enough to become stewards of its renovation – for two successive owners – and provide the design and construction of much-needed additions that lead to a 2008 Wilmette Historic Preservation Award.
+This grand, neoclassical home, circa 1893, was one of the first residences constructed in Wilmette.
+It is the oldest surviving home in the neighborhood.
+We were lucky enough to become stewards of its renovation for two successive owners.
+We provided the design and construction of much-needed additions.
+Remodeling the oldest home in Wilmette was an extremely intense but rewarding project.
+The result earned a 2008 Wilmette Historic Preservation Award.

 We researched information on the original home using resources at the Wilmette Historical Society.
-From old plans, pictures, and on-site research – we were able to find the story in the remaining pieces and parts to plan restorations that would respect the vision of the original architect.
+From old plans, pictures, and on-site research – we were able to find the story in the remaining pieces and parts to plan restorations.
+All updates respect the vision of the original architect.

-We were mindful of the Greek revival details when we added dormer windows at the roofline and commissioned hand-carved ionic-style capitals to top the deteriorated exterior columns.
+We were mindful of the Greek revival details when we added dormer windows at the roofline.
+Hand-carved ionic-style capitals were commissioned to top the deteriorated exterior columns.
 Though now supported by the modern conveniences of radiant heat and a top-of-the-line furnace, original features like a wood-burning fireplace in a second-floor bedroom continue to convey the charm of the 1800s.

 Our 10+ year transformation of the property included renovation to the exterior as well as a two-story addition to the north side, a remodeled kitchen now filled with natural light, a new mudroom, family room, primary bedroom, and bath, SoulCycle inspired lower level gym, rebuilding of the exterior entertainment porch, the first fire pit in Wilmette, a fresh bluestone approach and iron-gated front walk (complete with the same floral medallion motif as the detailing on the front columns.)
 We replaced every window in the house – while preserving the original stairwell windows and the oval window on the second level uncovered during construction.
 And the story will continue with an upcoming 3-car garage and outdoor kitchen!